pinecoders/pinecoders.github.io/faq_and_code/README.md

 ## LABELS AND LINES

 ### How can I position text on either side of a single bar?
-By chooosing label styles like `style = label.style_label_left` we can determine on which side of the bar the label is positioned.
-The text's alignment in the label can be controlled using `textalign = text.align_right`, and finally, we can make the label's background color transparent so we display only the text.
+By choosing label styles like `style = label.style_label_left` we can determine on which side of the bar the label is positioned.
+The text's alignment in the label can be controlled using `textalign = text.align_right`, and finally, we can make the label's background color transparent so we display only the text:
 ```js
 //@version=4
 study("", "", true)